Thank you for considering the University of Michigan Bioinformatics Program!

 The UM Bioinformatics Program has a long, established history of successful graduates entering the biotechnology industry or obtaining positions in an academic setting.

 Please check the Admissions page of this website to determine the appropriate application deadline, as it varies depending on your current student status.
 You may contact the Bioinformatics Graduate Office with questions.

-Dr. Stephen Guest and Dr. Alla Karnovsky are the primary advisors for the Master’s Program.
+Dr. Stephen Guest, Dr. Alla Karnovsky, and Dr. Cristina Mitrea are the primary advisors for the Master’s Program.
 Students should make advising appointments with them while completing the program, to ensure all requirements are met.

 Program Requirements and Time-to-Degree

 The majority of full-time Master’s students are able to complete the degree in 1 ½ years (or 3 terms).
 Rarely do students go beyond 2 years, unless they are a part-time MS student.

 The Bioinformatics Master’s Program is comprised of both courses (a minimum of 30 credit hours) and required research experience.
 More details on each are below.

 Students are required to take at least one course in each of the following areas

 - Introductory Bioinformatics